AIR

 • Wattay International Airport in Vientiane Capital.

-• Luang Prabang International Airport in Luang Prabang Province.
+• Luang Prabang International Airport in Luang Prabang

 • Pakse Internatioanl Airport in Champasack Province.